Blown Away by Beautiful Chicago – Things to Do & Travel Guide

 Things to Do in Chicago

 So what is Chicago actually like?
 Honestly, it reminded me so much of New York City in many ways.
 The downtown area, also referred to as The Loop, has a tonne of skyscrapers and it feels like it goes on and on and on.
 And it is a very big city!
 Walking without stopping from one side of the loop to the other can take around half an hour and that’s a very small part of the city.
-There’s also very clear immigrant influences throughout the city, particularly with all the amazing local places you can eat (blog post on vegan Chicago coming soon!).
+There’s also very clear immigrant influences throughout the city, particularly with all the amazing local places you can eat.
 But it differed in many ways.
 Firstly, Chicago is on the beautiful Lake Michigan, which looks like an ocean.
-The colours of the lake are so beautiful and it it makes Chicago feel like an oceanside city.
+The colours of the lake are so vibrant and it it makes Chicago feel like an oceanside city.
 Also, many neighbourhoods outside of the central part of Chicago feel more like towns.
 It’s a drastic mix of large and small, possibly overwhelming and then completely calming.

 For some nice views, you can have a walk on Navy Pier.
 You can also head to one of the city’s several beaches, which have great skylines.
 Unfortunately the beaches were closed due to COVID when I visited but the waters of Lake Michigan were so beautiful, I was dying to go swimming in them!
 There’s also bike and pedestrian trails on Lake Shore Drive and Chicago Riverwalk.
 If you bike, you’re in luck – Chicago’s a very bike-friendly city!

 Fun Fact: the Ferris Wheel made its debut in Chicago